FabianSalge/FabianSalge/README.md

 Software Engineer
 ----------------------------------------------------

-I am a passionate software engineer with a MSc Computer Science from the University of St Andrews and a BSc (Honst) Computer Science from the University of Strathclyde.
+I am a passionate software engineer with a MSc Computer Science from the University of St Andrews and a BSc (Hons) Computer Science from the University of Strathclyde.
 I have worked on different systems and codebases in domains ranging from computer vision for chemical analysis to production banking applications.
-The codebases I have worked on cover: Java, Ptyhon, React, FastAPI, Typescript, and more recently Go and Terraform.
+The codebases I have worked on cover: Java, Python, React, FastAPI, Typescript, and more recently Go and Terraform.
 Other technologies I worked with are Kubernetes, AWS, vCluster and Jenkins.

 Currently I am especially interested in effective scheduling of different types of workloads on heterogeneous clusters.
 To stay on-top of the latest AI developments, I frequently participate in competitive hackathons with top companies and stay closely connected with the London startup ecosystem.